-As part of the well planning process, Rockhopper Exploration plc has retained SPD Ltd to provide a well engineering basis of design (BOD) document.
-The conceptual well designs are shown in Figure 5-4, Figure 5-5 and Figure 5-6, with diagrams of the proposed casing setting provided in Figure 5-7, Figure 5-8 and Figure 5-9.
+As part of the well planning process, Rockhopper Exploration plc has retained SPD Ltd to provide a general well engineering basis of design (BOD) document.
+The conceptual well designs are shown in Figure 5-4 and Figure 5-5, with a diagram of the proposed casing setting provided in Figure 5-6 and Figure 5-7.
 For the purposes of the basis of design, it has been assumed that: